All Episodes

 They're being used against Americans.

-Dead ice agent, for example.
+Dead ICE agent, for example.

 More than 25% of people interviewed in their late teens and early 20s had never had sex.

-The latest round of the quaintly named National Survey of Family Growth found that among 15 to 24 year olds, 29% of women, 27% of males reported no sexual contact with another person ever.
+The latest round of the quaintly named National Survey of Family Growth found that among 15 to 24-year-olds, 29% of women, 27% of males reported no sexual contact with another person ever, up from 22% of both sexes when the survey was last conducted in 2002.

 So 25% of Americans between 15 to 24 are practicing abstinence.